-Who May Use IGETC?
+Students Who May Use the IGETC

-The IGETC was developed by the Academic Senates of the CCC, UC and CSU for use by California Community College transfer students.
-A student may be IGETC certified if they have completed coursework at a California Community college(s) without regard to current enrollment status or number of units accrued at a CCC.
+The IGETC was developed by the Academic Senates of the CCC, UC, and CSU for use by CCC transfer students.
+A student may be IGETC certified if they have completed coursework at a California Community College(s) without regard to current enrollment status or the number of units accrued at a CCC.

 Students who enroll at a UC or CSU campus, then leave and attend a community college, and subsequently return to a different UC or CSU campus may use the IGETC.